ilobon/slurm_jobinfo/README.md

  17424192.batch                          batch  COMPLETED                 1.65G              00:01:54        2          2           cn085
 17424192.extern                         extern  COMPLETED                     0              00:01:54        2          2           cn085
 ```
-You can also use it on running jobs but the memory usage is still not available
+You can also use it on running jobs but the memory usage won't be available yet
 ```
 jobinfo 17222597
 ```